 People diagnosed with gestational diabetes have a higher risk of developing type 2 diabetes in the future.
-Postpartum screening is important to identify people who may have undiagnosed diabetes or prediabetes so that they receive appropriate care.
-People should be informed of their clinical and demographic risks and supported in making any needed lifestyle changes to decrease the risk of developing diabetes.
+It is important to identify people who may have undiagnosed diabetes or prediabetes so that they receive appropriate care.
+Unfortunately, postpartum diabetes screening rates are low across Ontario.
+Care providers should use various approaches (e.g., letters, phone calls, emails, texts) to remind people to get screened at a time and location that best suit their needs.^{1,13,18,19} In addition to being screened, people should be informed of their clinical and demographic risks of developing diabetes and supported in making any lifestyle changes necessary to decrease these risks.

 The earlier diabetes or prediabetes is discovered, the sooner preventive measures can be taken to decrease or slow the progression.
-Blood glucose testing should be done as part of intrapartum care and before being discharged to the community to rule out persistent hyperglycemia.12 People who have had gestational diabetes should receive a lab requisition and information about the test from a health care professional.
-Even when blood glucose levels return to normal in the intrapartum period, it is recommended that people are screened for diabetes between 6 weeks and 6 months postpartum with a 75 g oral glucose tolerance test.
-Alternate methods of testing may be used for people who have undergone gastric bypass surgery.
+Blood glucose testing should be done as part of intrapartum care and before being discharged to the community to rule out persistent hyperglycemia.13 Even when blood glucose levels return to normal in the intrapartum period, it is recommended that people be screened for diabetes between 6 weeks and 6 months postpartum with a 75 g oral glucose tolerance test.
+People who have had gestational diabetes should receive a laboratory requisition and information about this test from a health care professional.
+Alternative methods of testing may be used for people who have undergone bariatric surgery.
+People with previous gestational diabetes should receive counselling about healthy behaviour interventions from a primary care provider within a year of delivery to minimize the risk of developing type 2 diabetes.
+If they are considering another pregnancy right away, then they should follow up immediately to ensure appropriate testing and care are received.